Eric Lipton: Trump coverage

 Lipton has been part of a collection of reporters at The Times who have examined the business operations of The Trump Organization as Donald J. Trump moved to the White House.
 He has detailed the potential for conflicts of interest, including Trump Hotel in Washington D.C., and Trump operations in the Philippines, Turkey, India, Brazil, Indonesia, Dubai, Vancouver, and other stops.
 He also looked at how the Trump family took steps to attempt to address some of the issues covered in these stories.
 Lipton has also written pieces about the arrival within the Trump administration of former lobbyists, corporate lawyers and corporate executives, like Carl Icahn, who have taken up issues with their new powers that may benefit their holdings or past business partners.

 During the Trump administration, Lipton's coverage focused on environmental consequences of regulatory rollbacks made at the Environmental Protection Agency and the Interior Department and how tax cuts that President Trump championed benefitted some of his wealthy friends.
 He also spent much of 2020 covering the coronavirus outbreak, working with teams of other reporters examining the reasons behind the flawed federal response by the White House and the Centers for Disease Control and Prevention.

 His work has been featured in a number of other documentary films, including The Falling Man, by Harry Singer, and War on Whistleblowers: Free Press and the National Security State, a 2013 film examining government whistleblowers.
-He also served as a consultant to the 2020 documentary film Totally Under Control, which examined the Trump administration response to the coronavirus pandemic.
+He also served as a consultant to the 2020 documentary film Totally Under Control, directed by Alex Gibney, Ophelia Harutyunyan, Suzanne Hillinger, which examined the Trump administration response to the coronavirus pandemic.